netgainsystems/docs/content/_index.md

 title: Home
 ---

-# Welcome to NetGain Docs website
+# Welcome to NetGain Docs!

 ## About This Site
 This site hosts comprehensive information on NetGain products and services, as well as detailed technical information and tips to get your NetGain software up and running smoothly.